 2. Visas

-Many countries offer visa on arrival or e-visa.
-If you’re not eligible, you’ll need to apply, which can take a while to process and be approved.
+Many countries offer visas on arrival or e-visas.
+If you don’t qualify, you’ll need to submit a visa application, which may require some time for processing and approval.
 It’s best to do that beforehand.

 It goes without saying that when visa applications require your flight details, your visa will come after booking your ticket.